 Animators and keyframes

-If you are a Trial user, you can use all animators from the list, but upon exporting the file it will be saved with the basic features only.
+If you are a Free user, you can use all animators from the list, but upon exporting the file it will be saved with the basic features only.
 You can learn more about the premium features on our Pricing page.

 You can find the properties of each animator in the corresponding panel from the right sidebar:

 * For path elements only

 Using the inputs from the right sidebar you can set more precise values for your animations.

 For example, if you add a Scale animator, you can also edit the values for the animation in the Transform panel.
 In case you’ve selected the Filters animator, you will have to add the filter type in the corresponding panel:

 Please note that CSS animation type doesn’t support all animators.
 Please consult our SVG compatibility table to learn more.

 All animations are defined by keyframes on the timeline, representing starting and ending points.
 You can drag them one by one or as a group to change the timing of the animation.
 You can also copy, paste, duplicate, or even reverse them:

 Please note that you can’t copy keyframes from a certain type of animator to a different one.
 For example, if you’ve copied keyframes from the Rotate animator, you can’t paste them to Position or Skew, only to Rotate.
 Copying keyframes will not work for the Morph animator, as the number of nodes can differ from element to element.